dfoshidero/dfoshidero/README.md

 Hello, I'm Daniel Favour Oshidero.
 Welcome to my GitHub!

-I'm a design enthusiast with a Master's in Computer Science, and background in Architecture.
+I'm a new grad Software Engineer at ETAS (Bosch).